Chuck Carroll is a reporter for News Radio 99.1, but more importantly he’s also an advocate for healthy living.

 He became a student of nutrition and health and is a living testimony that there is a difference between dieting and changing your diet.

-In the years since, Chuck has changed virtually every aspect of his life and prides himself on maintaining a weight loss.
+In the years since the surgery, Chuck has changed virtually every aspect of his life and prides himself on keeping the weight off.

-He is driven to pay forward what he has learned and share his experience with others.
+He is driven to pay forward what he has learned and once shared his story on Capitol Hill.

 Kombucha’s health benefits haven’t been fully proven, but that hasn’t stopped the fermented drink from becoming wildly popular.